geo-ant/blog/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 Now we have sucessfully implemented a parallel iterator.
 There is one final thing we need to do before we can use it.
 We have to expose an interface on our data structure to get one.
-We can for example expose a member function
+We can, for example, expose a member function

 ```rust
 impl DataCollection {